 Sun Tea Serving ideas

-Make a simple syrup of 1/2 sugar and 1/2 water.
+How to Make Simple Syrup – of 1/2 sugar and 1/2 water.
 Bring to a simmer to dissolve the sugar.
 This is a great homemade sweet syrup that can be added to any of the tea varieties that you choose to make.

 Tea Bag combination ideas

-I find that it is easier to do the combinations of teas when using the regular sized tea bags.
+I find that it is easier to do the combinations of teas when using the regular sized tea bags rather than the family size.

 Try a few mix and match combos and find the one that is just right for you.